james-stevens/powerdns-webui/README.md

 code, except the RestAPI that PowerDNS has built-in.

-It is (currently) primarily aimed at those who are using PowerDNS as a DNS Master, as this is what I do, but code for handling native & slave zone will probably be added later, or may just fall out in the process.
+It is (currently) primarily aimed at those who are using PowerDNS as a DNS Master, as this is what I do, but it should habndle native & slave zones OK.
 If you are using this webapp for slave & native, please let me know if there are features it needs.

 `htdocs/min.html` is a minified version of the same file, minified using `python -m jsmin index.html > min.html`